-- A. Written notification shall be made at the earliest possible date but not less than 60 days prior to the advance notice to employees.
+- A. Written notification shall be made at the earliest possible date prior to the advance notice to employees.
 The notification will include: - 1.
 The reason for the action to be taken; - 2.
 The approximate number of employees who may be affected initially; - 3.
 The types of positions anticipated to be affected initially; and - 4.
 The anticipated effective date that action will be taken. - B. The Administration shall provide the Union with RIF information as required by 5 CFR 351.